-Session 8: Developing the Disaster Risk Reduction Plan
+SESSION 8: Developing The Disaster Risk Reduction Plan

-Objective: To draft a Disaster Risk Reduction Management Plan that has been designed by the participants Output: Community Disaster Risk Reduction and Management Plan Duration: 1-hour session (this is flexible and depends on your audience) Tool Used: Disaster Risk Reduction Management (DRRM) Planning Template Materials Needed: White flipchart paperMarkersTapeDRRM Planning Template
+Objective: To draft a Disaster Risk Reduction Management Plan that has been designed by the participants Output: Community Disaster Risk Reduction and Management Plan Duration: • 1 hour session (this is flexible and depends on your audience) Tool Used: • Disaster Risk Reduction Management (DRRM) Planning Template Materials Needed: • White flip chart paper • Markers • Tape • DRRM Planning Template

-- Explain that this is a continuation of the CLDRM+ process. - Explain that all different kinds of people from the community are welcome to take part in the CLDRM+ process.
+- 1. Start the session by welcoming the participants - Explain that this is a continuation of the CLDRM+ process. - Explain that all different kinds of people from the community are welcome to take part in the CLDRM+ process.
 This is why people from different groups in the community have been invited to this session.
-It is important that everyone helps to create a space where people's opinions are valued and heard.

-- To draft a Disaster Risk Reduction Management Plan that has been designed by the participants - To assign responsibilities and resources - Explain that during this final session, they will continue to work on the risks and solutions they prioritized in the previous session; then they will create a disaster risk management plan on which they all agree - Ask the participants if they have any questions with the process up to this point

-3. Draft the DRRM Plan
+It is important that everyone helps to create a space where people's opinions are valued and listened to. - 2.
+Explain the objectives of the session - To draft a Disaster Risk Reduction Management Plan that has been designed by the participants - To assign responsibilities and resources - Explain that during this final session, they will continue to work on the risks and solutions they prioritized in the previous session.
+Then they will create a disaster risk management plan that they all agree on. - Ask the participants if they have any questions with the process up to this point - 3.
+Draft the DRRM Plan - Review the priority risks and solutions from the previous session.
+Ask if they still agree with them?
+Lead a conversation about any changes if necessary.
+People may want to add, change, or remove information. - Ask the participants to split into small groups (use the same groups as the previous exercise if doing them in the same session).
+They should look in detail at each of the solutions they prioritized and list. - The steps and activities they need to do to put the solution into action

-- Review the priority risks and solutions from the previous session.
-Ask if they still agree with them.
-Lead a conversation about any changes, if necessary.
-People may want to add, change or remove information. - Ask the participants to split into small groups (use the same groups as the previous exercise if doing them in the same session).
-They should look in detail at each of the solutions they prioritized, and then list: - Steps and activities they need to do to put the solution into action - Resources needed (these can be local resources or resources from outside of the community) - Which actors are needed to make sure each solution can happen, e.g., exactly which person, committee, structures would be needed - Time needed to put this solution into action and the timeline for the different steps - When the note-taking template is filled out, ask them to reflect on and analyze the plan.
+- The resources needed.
+These can be local resources or resources from outside of the community. - Which actors are needed to make sure each solution can happen.
+For example, exactly which person, committee, structures would be needed. - How much time is needed to put this solution into action?
+What is the timeline for the different steps? - When the note taking template is filled out, ask them to reflect on and analyze the plan.
 They should ask themselves these questions: - Is there anything in the plan they disagree with?
 Why? - What are they able to contribute to the plan?
-(These can be resources, skills or knowledge they have within their community.) - Do they know anyone who wants to take part in the plan, but who needs help to be included in the process?Who?
+These can be resources, skills or knowledge that you have within your community. - Do they know anyone who wants to take part in the plan, but who needs help to be included in the process?
+Who?
 How can they be contacted?
-How can they be included in the process?

-4. Presentation of results and sharing of insights and recommendations

-• In one big group, ask participants to present and explain their solutions.
-After each group presents, ask others to comment, reflect and analyze the solutions.
-They should think about how relevant they are, how much time it takes to put them into action and how practical they are.
-Collectively agree on which ones can be adopted and integrated into community systems.
+How can they be included in the process? - 4.
+Presentation of results and sharing of insights and recommendations - In one big group, ask participants to present and explain their solutions.
+After each group presents, ask others to comment, reflect, and analyze the solutions.
+They should think about how relevant they are, how much time it takes to put into action, and how practical it is. so collectively agree, which ones can be adopted on integrated into community systems.